Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 ## VueX Modules & Reusable Components

-There are a couple of key areas to note that allow effective module namespacing within reusable nested components:
+There are a couple of key areas to note that allow effective module name spacing within reusable nested components:

 1. Accessing state properties within each module: